University of Pittsburgh at Johnstown: Campus and facilities

-The Student Union, located in the middle of campus, houses the Student Life Office, Health Services, Residence Services, Career Services, Campus Ministry, and the Bookstore/convenience store.
-Also included are a full-service mail room, a 400-person cafeteria, a fast food shop, and a nonalcoholic pub.
-The union also holds a game room, information desk, and many organizational offices.
-A recent renovation created a bistro-style restaurant, named the Mountain Cat Club, as a dining option for students.
-Located directly outside of the cafeteria, the club features flat screen televisions, a dance floor, and a stage in order to provide an additional area for student programming.
+The Student Union, located in the middle of campus, houses the Student Life Office, Health Services, Residence Services, Career Services, and the Bookstore/convenience store.
+Also included are a full-service mail room, a 400-person cafeteria, and several alternative dining options.
+The union also holds a game room, esports lounge, information desk, and many organizational offices.
+Located directly outside the cafeteria, a recently renovated late-night pizza restaurant offers a variety of options for late-night diners.

 The Pasquerilla Performing Arts Center (PPAC) is a 42000 sqft multipurpose facility; it was completed in 1991.
 It contains a 1,000-seat concert hall, a 200-seat black box theater, and supporting operational spaces.
 Performances include UPJ Department of Theatre Arts shows and Broadway productions.
 The PPAC is also home to the Johnstown Symphony Orchestra and the Southern Alleghenies Museum of Art at Johnstown.
 The art gallery displays at least eight exhibitions a year as well as work produced by UPJ students.

 The J. Irving Whalley Memorial Chapel was constructed in 1991 as well.
 It is nondenominational and seats 250 people.
 Weekly Catholic mass and Protestant services are held, as well as personal conferences.

 The Sports Center and Zamias Aquatic Center provide recreational facilities for more than 15 intramural sports, as well as intercollegiate activities.
 The building houses a 25 yd indoor swimming pool, a workout room with free weights, an aerobic/dance studio, and locker rooms with showers.
 On January 5, 2011, the university opened the $9.7 million 40000 sqft Wellness Center which is adjacent to the Sports Center The Wellness Center features a three-lane elevated running track, cardiovascular and strength-training equipment, dance/exercise/classroom space, two multipurpose courts for basketball and volleyball, an indoor climbing wall, as well as an outdoor wellness park.